x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/reduce-discovery-mailbox-size.md

   -  _StatusMailRecipients_ This parameter specifies that the status message should be sent to the specified recipient.

-2. After the search is created, start it by using the Shell or the Exchange admin center (EAC).
+2. After the search is created, start it by using Exchange Online PowerShell or the Exchange admin center (EAC).

-  - **Using the Shell**: Run the following command to start the search created in the previous step.
+  - **Using Exchange Online PowerShell**: Run the following command to start the search created in the previous step.
 Because the  _EstimateOnly_ switch was included when the search was created, the search results won't be copied to the target discovery mailbox.

   ```
   Start-MailboxSearch "Search results from 2010"